nemosminer/NemosMiner/README.md

          -High switching rate

   Developer/Contributors Donation:
-  There is a 14 minute per day donation (0.9%)
-  Please help support the great team behind NemosMiner by leaving mining donations turned on list and wallets is publicly available at: https://nemosminer.com/data/devlist.json
+  There is a 14 minute per day default donation (0.9%) which can be increased or decreased in the config tab Please help support the great team behind NemosMiner by leaving mining donations turned on list and wallets is publicly available at: https://nemosminer.com/data/devlist.json